Outset

 The region’s travel story was shaped by passes, railway-era imagination, national park access, and the enduring fascination of a mountain chain that looked both available and severe.
 That tension remains.
 Access is real.
 So is consequence.

-That is why the Canadian Rockies deserve their own reading rather than being folded lazily into a generic Rockies category.
-They often feel colder, broader, and more wildlife-shaped than visitors first expect, and the practical load of the day can tip from scenic to serious quite quickly.
+That is why the Canadian Rockies deserve their own story rather than being folded lazily into a generic Rockies category.
+They often feel colder, broader, and more wildlife-shaped than visitors first expect, and the day can tip from scenic to serious quite quickly.

 That blend of beauty and restraint is what makes the region memorable.
 It never quite lets scenery become the whole story.